-- The Analog outputs (XLR's) follow the source selected. - The AES-1 Output follows the source selected, and at the sample rate options provided in the Output Menu. - The AES-2 Output follows the source selected, and at the sample rates selected internally on the Sample Rate Converter PC board.
+- The Analog outputs (XLR's) follow the source selected, and de-emphasis is applied as selected in the Output Menu. - The AES-1 Output follows the source selected, and at the sample rate options provided in the Output Menu. - The AES-2 Output follows the source selected, and at the sample rates selected internally on the Sample Rate Converter PC board.
 See the next page for the layout of the Sample Rate Converter PC board and the location of the sample rate selection jumpers.